You want to grow hair with box braids, right?

 Pay attention to if your hair is growing and take care of your ends especially.

-So after removing your braids, pay special attention to washing, conditioning, and moisturizing as you normally would in your natural hair regimen.
+So after carefully removing your braids without losing hair, pay special attention to washing, conditioning, and moisturizing as you normally would in your natural hair regimen.

 Give it 1 week atleast